WenyuanShao/Notes/Experiment_setup.md

 4. In the menu there's a "connect virtual device", click on it and upload Composite.iso to virtual CD.
 5. In boot menu, choose warm reboot.
 (Usually it will take about 5 minutes)
 6. You should see output on both virtual console (VGA output) and minicom (serial output)
+7.

+### Additional git repos and articles

+You can refer to [this articel](https://github.com/gwsystems/composite/blob/ppos/doc/baremetal.md) for guidance of how to make an iso file of Composite.
+I suggest you starting with some simple benchmarks of normal Composite.
+The EdgeOS repository may be missing several submodules.
+But if you what to get more ideas about what we are doing, this [repo](https://github.com/WenyuanShao/eos/tree/eos) will give you more information.
+Moreover, you can find the experiment setups [here](https://github.com/WenyuanShao/Notes/blob/master/experiment_design_2nd.md).